Fasting and feasting: supporting Muslim Employees during Ramadan and Eid-Al-Fitr

 - Encouraging employees who are observing Ramadan to inform their manager in advance.
 Fasting may result in tiredness (especially in the afternoon) and irritability for some, which can be better understood and accommodated (where appropriate) if discussed in advance.
 Employees could also be encouraged to inform their colleagues.

-- Scheduling important tasks or jobs for the mornings or after sunset where possible, so as to avoid periods such as the afternoon when fasting employees may be tired or less focused.
+- Scheduling important tasks or jobs for the mornings where possible, so as to avoid periods such as the afternoon when fasting employees may be tired or less focused.

 - Amending working hours or patterns of work where this can reasonably be accommodated.